You are here

 - Go through the questions with the class and get as many different ideas from them as possible.
 Write the students' ideas on the board.
 Don't give the students the answers to the questions yet.

-- Tell the students that all films have a beginning (set-up), middle (event or complication) and an end (resolution).
-Elicit from the students what they think happened in the beginning, middle and end of the short film.
+- Tell the students that films usually have a beginning (set-up), middle (event or complication) and an end (resolution).
+Elicit from the students what they think happened in the beginning, middle and end of this film.

 - Alternatively, you can ask the students to discuss this in pairs without writing.